1 Pound Of Ribeye Steak Protein

 While the marbling in ribeye steak contributes to its flavor, it also increases its fat content.
 To reduce the amount of fat, choose leaner cuts of ribeye and trim off any excess fat before cooking.

 Look for steaks that are graded as "Select" or "Choice" rather than "Prime," as these typically have less marbling.
-When trimming the fat, focus on removing the large pieces of fat around the edges of the steak.
+But when trimming the fat, focus on removing the large pieces of fat around the edges of the steak.
 This can significantly reduce the overall fat content without sacrificing too much flavor.

 Opt for Healthier Cooking Methods